Plasma (physics): Temperature

 Plasma temperature, commonly measured in kelvin or electronvolts, is a measure of the thermal kinetic energy per particle.
 High temperatures are usually needed to sustain ionization, which is a defining feature of a plasma.
 The degree of plasma ionization is determined by the electron temperature relative to the ionization energy (and more weakly by the density).
 In thermal equilibrium, the relationship is given by the Saha equation.
-At low temperatures, ions and electrons tend to recombine into bound states—atoms—and the plasma will eventually become a gas.
+At low temperatures, ions and electrons tend to recombine into bound states—atoms—and the plasma will eventually become a gas in the absence of other ionization mechanisms.

 In most cases, the electrons and heavy plasma particles (ions and neutral atoms) separately have a relatively well-defined temperature; that is, their energy distribution function is close to a Maxwellian even in the presence of strong electric or magnetic fields.
 However, because of the large difference in mass between electrons and ions, their temperatures may be different, sometimes significantly so.
 This is especially common in weakly ionized technological plasmas, where the ions are often near the ambient temperature while electrons reach thousands of kelvin.
 The opposite case is the z-pinch plasma where the ion temperature may exceed that of electrons.